-- 14.4.1 Where a student has been granted a Delayed Assessment, in accordance with the Extenuating Circumstances Regulations, the Board of Examiners shall: - (a) for a student in Stages 0, 1 or 2, or Stage 3 for students on Integrated Masters courses, who has met the required conditions, confirm provisional progression, pending passing the outstanding Delayed Assessment(s) or reassessment(s) in no more than one module with a credit rating of no more than 40 credits, by the October deadline published by the Learning and Teaching Service; - (b) for any other student, require the student to interrupt their studies and return to undergo the Delayed Assessment at the next available opportunity. - 14.4.2 For all other students with extenuating circumstances the Board of Examiners shall formally approve the recommendation made by the Extenuating

-Circumstances Panel.
-Any alternative arrangement shall only be approved by the Board if it is in the student's best interest.

-14.4.3 An eligible student may opt to take compensation for the failed module rather than a Delayed Assessment.
+- 14.4.1 Where a student has been granted a Delayed Assessment, in accordance with the Extenuating Circumstances Regulations, the Board of Examiners shall: - (a) for a student in Stages 0, 1 or 2 who has met the required conditions, confirm provisional progression, pending passing the outstanding Delayed Assessment(s) or reassessment(s) in no more than one module with a credit rating of no more than 30 credits, by the October deadline published by the Learning and Teaching Service; - (b) for any other student, require the student to interrupt their studies and return to undergo the Delayed Assessment at the next available opportunity. - 14.4.2 For all other students with extenuating circumstances the Board of Examiners shall formally approve the recommendation made by the Extenuating Circumstances Panel.
+Any alternative arrangement shall only be approved by the Board if it is in the student's best interest. - 14.4.3 An eligible student may opt to take compensation for the failed module rather than a Delayed Assessment.